Richard Delage

 Richard Tobias Delage (born August 13, 1944) is an American murderer and suspected serial killer.
-Convicted of the murders of two university students committed in 1960 and 1969, respectively, he remains a suspect in a similar double murder in Pennsylvania for which he was never charged.
+Convicted of the murders of two university students committed in 1960 and 1969, respectively, he remains a suspect in a similar double murder in Pennsylvania for which he has never been charged.
 He is currently incarcerated in a prison in New York for the murder charge in that state.

 Early life

 Richard Tobias Delage was born on August 13, 1944, in the Cos Cob neighborhood of Greenwich, Connecticut, the eighth of nine children (6 boys, 3 girls) born to radio-television store owner Georges Delage and his wife, Mabel founded in 1921.
 At six months of age, Delage was struck by scarlet fever, but survived without any visible abnormalities.

 Described as a bright and studious child who was greatly interested in astronomy and oceanography, Delage was even promoted to vice president of the Greenwich High School's Thespian Society due to his academic achievements.
 There were no reports of any sort of neglect or abuse in the Delage family household, nor any publicly known behavioral issues in Richard prior to his first arrest.

 In late December 1960, the 16-year-old Delage was confined at the Fairfield Hills Hospital in Newtown for shooting a woman in Stamford, where he remained until July 9, 1961.
 According to Delage's brother, this incident occurred shortly after their father suffered from his first heart attack.
 After being released from the hospital, Delage was left unemployed after graduating from the University of Connecticut in Storrs in 1971.
 He soon moved to Woodstock and then to Thompson, where he lived in a middle-class development neighborhood with his wife and found work as a television repairman.